 GM recalls 217K vehicles to fix leak that can stop travel

-DETROIT (AP) — General Motors is recalling more than 217,000 vehicles in the U.S. and Canada because transmission oil can leak, causing them to stop or catch fire.
+DETROIT (AP) - General Motors is recalling more than 217,000 cars and SUVs in the U.S. and Canada because transmission oil can leak, causing them to stop moving or possibly catch fire.

-The recall covers certain versions of the 2018 through 2020 Chevrolet Equinox and Traverse as well as the GMC Terrain.

-GM says two bolts may be missing from the stop-start mechanism, allowing the fluid to leak.
-The company says it has no reports of crashes or fires.
+GM says in government documents posted last weekend that two bolts may be missing from the stop-start mechanism, allowing the fluid to leak.
+The company says it has no reports of crashes, fires or injuries.

 Dealers will inspect the mechanism and replace bolts if they’re missing.
-The recall is to begin Dec.
+The recall is expected to start Dec.
 14.

 Copyright 2020 The Associated Press.
 All rights reserved.